Dr. Richard Weinblatt

 hours a week with students who hang on their every word Usually, that

 fantasy is set in a more temperate climate where the sun never sets.
-For
+For many

-reality sets in as they turn in their application.
-This Career Corner column
+as they turn in their application.
+This Career Corner column focuses on how to

-focuses on how to get those positions and what to expect when you get
+get those positions and what to expect when you get there.
+For reasons of

-there.
-For reasons of space, I’ll examine teaching opportunities in
+space, I’ll examine teaching opportunities in

 community colleges, the most common setting.